CBStonesifer/CBStonesifer/README.md

 <h1>About Me</h1>
 <p>
 Welcome to my Github Repository!
-My name is Carter Stonesifer and I am a student of Electrical & Computer Engineering and Computer Science at Duke University.
+My name is Carter Stonesifer and I recently graduated from Duke University with a double major in Electrical & Computer Engineering and Computer Science.
 My aspiration is to build a successful career in a related field.
 I have a passion for science, technology, and design.
-I am particularly interested in Web3 and its underlying blockchain technology.
 I like to learn of new ways engineering can solve everyday issues and I am seeking opportunities to implent them myself!
 </p>

 <p align="center">